ABOUT ESSENTIAL OILS

 Carrier oils are non-volatile oils made from plants used to safely carry an essential oil to the skin – i.e. olive oil, coconut oil, and sunflower oil.

 No - only about 15% of plants produce essential oils.
 Plants makes these oils to boost their own immune response to disease, communicate with other plants, and attract pollinators or ward off pests.
 It is the essence of the plants.

-Essential oils embody medicinal plant compounds that support our natural body's ability to heal.
-With their micro molecules, essential oils penetrate deeply into the skin and enter the blood stream quickly to bring balance to our physical and emotional needs and restore energy levels to every cell in the body - unlike any other ingredient.
+Essential oils are more than just scent.
+They embody medicinal plant compounds that supports our physical and emotional wellbeing.
+With their intelligent micro molecules, essential oils have the ability to dive deeply into the skin and enter the blood stream quickly - unlike any other ingredient.

 What percentage is recommended for topical use?

 Blending guidelines suggest 1-3% for general daily use, 3-10% for a specific issue, and up to 25% for a severe issue with short-term use under guidance from a certified clinical aromatherapist.
 These guidlines also include user safety concerns (age, history, situation) and oil safety concerns (carrier, purity, plant chemistry).

 Are essential oils safe?

 Yes - however, not all eo's are suitable for skin application.
 To minimize the risk of irritation, we recommend essential oils to be scientifically proven in purity through GC/MS technology, professionally formulated with skin-friendly oils, and diluted at an appropriate strength for desired results.

 What are a few safety precautions to consider?